Patient's Query

 Welcome back to icliniq.com.

-A high eGFR level indicates early renal damage, as your symptoms indicate increased glucose level.
+A high eGFR level indicates early renal damage, as your symptoms indicate an increased glucose level.
 In your report, you had not done this report.
 So again, I suggest getting FBS, PPBS, CT (computed tomography), abdomen, and HbA1c as early as possible.
 The probable diagnosis is high glucose level and hypertension.
 As you had been diagnosed with BPPV (benign paroxysmal positional vertigo), it may be related to your glucose level.

-And as compared to your blood, urea and serum creatinine levels are also increased.
-So please get these tests done if they are negative or normal.
+And as compared to your blood, urea, and serum creatinine levels are also increased.
+Please have these tests done if they are negative or normal.
 Only in that case will we go for further evaluation.
-Measure your urine output in 24 hours.
-For example, if your urine output is 1200 mL per day, you can consume 1200+600= 1800 mL of fluid.
-Please get the reports done earliest.
+Measure your urine output over a 24-hour period.
+For example, if your urine output is 1200 mL per day, you can consume 1200+600=1800 mL of fluid.
+Please get the reports done as early as possible.

 Kind regards.

-Was this answer helpful?
+Was this conversation helpful?

-|Same symptoms doesn’t mean you have the same problem.
+Same symptoms don't mean you have the same problem.
 Consult a doctor now!